risd-gd/babybindery/_posts/2016-10-25-unit4_overview.md

 Pick ONE from the following:

-* How to tie a Bowline Knot
+* How to tie a bowline knot
-* How to Make Perfect Hard Boiled Eggs
+* How to make perfect hard-boiled eggs
-* How to tie a Windsor Knot
+* How to tie a windsor knot
-* How to Iron a Garment With a Steam Iron
+* How to iron a garment with a steam iron
-* How to Stretch a Canvas for a Painting
+* How to stretch a canvas for a painting

 ## Readings